a-cordier/bonita-database-samples/README.md

 docker run -v /tmp/data:/data -d -p 49153:5432 -e POSTGRESQL_DB="bonita"  -e POSTGRESQL_USER="bonita"-e POSTGRESQL_PASS="bonita"  -t docker_crud_pg

-Do not forget to update pool variables in process if changes are commited environment.
+Do not forget to update pool variables in process if changes are commited to your environment.

-Default jdbc url is jdbc:postgresql://localhost/bonita and should be updated to match your configuration if running database on a remote host
+Default jdbc url is jdbc:postgresql://localhost/bonita and should be updated to match your configuration if you are running a database on a remote host

 #### Using a typical postgresql installation